Deposit invoice template UK: how to request upfront payments properly

 Common mistakes with deposit invoices

-Sending a deposit invoice without an accepted quote or contract is the biggest one.
-If the scope is not agreed in writing, you have no basis for the deposit.
+Issuing a deposit invoice without an accepted quote or contract is the biggest one.
+If the scope isn't agreed in writing, there's no basis for the deposit.
 Closely related: missing refund terms.
-The deposit terms should be on the invoice or the accompanying quote.
-Not in your head.
+These should be on the invoice or accompanying quote, not just in your head.

-Another common problem is invoices that just say "£2,100 for kitchen installation" without mentioning it is a deposit.
-The customer could argue they have paid in full.
+Another frequent issue is invoices that simply say "£2,100 for kitchen installation" without specifying it's a deposit.
+The customer could argue they've paid in full.
 Always label it clearly.

-Then there is the follow-up problem.
+Then there's the follow-up issue.
 Sending a deposit invoice and just... waiting.
 Set a clear due date (7 days is standard for deposits) and follow up on day 8.
 Better yet, set up automatic reminders.

 Finally, asking for 50% upfront on a £200 job looks unprofessional.
 For anything under £500, consider just invoicing on completion with short payment terms.